qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 a distance for the label.
 For the position, |checkbox| :guilabel:`Above line`, |checkbox| :guilabel:`On line`,
 |checkbox| :guilabel:`Below line` and |checkbox| :guilabel:`Line orientation dependent position` are possible.

-Related to the choose of Label Placement, several options will appear.
+Related to the choice of Label Placement, several options will appear.
 As for Point Placement you can choose the distance for the polygon outline, repeat the label around the polygon perimeter.

 The entries in the :guilabel:`Rendering` menu are the same as for line layers.
 You can also use